 The Chandos Lecture of the UK Kidney Association was established in 1976 with the support of the National Kidney Research Fund (NKRF), now Kidney Research UK.

-The Chandos family have given great support to the renal community in this country over many years.
-The Honourable Anthony Lyttleton, the second Viscount Chandos, developed renal failure in the 1960s and was treated by dialysis and subsequently received a renal transplant at Charing Cross Hospital under Professor Hugh de Wardener.
-Lord Chandos hosted the launch of NKRF at Westminster in 1966, and, until his death, continued to use his considerable influence to promote the issues of renal disease and renal care in high places.
+The Chandos family have given great support to the kidney community in this country over many years.
+The Honourable Anthony Lyttleton, the second Viscount Chandos, developed kidney failure in the 1960s and was treated by dialysis and subsequently received a kidney transplant at Charing Cross Hospital under Professor Hugh de Wardener.
+Lord Chandos hosted the launch of NKRF at Westminster in 1966, and, until his death, continued to use his considerable influence to promote the issues of kidney disease and kidney care in high places.

-The Chandos Lecture is given at the UK Kidney Association Annual Conference.
-Applications are warmly encouraged by UK and international nephrologists and renal scientists and can cover any topic related to kidney disease.
+The Chandos Lecture is given at the UKKA Annual Conference, UK Kidney Week.
+Applications are open to UKKA members and are warmly encouraged by UK and international nephrologists, renal scientists and members of the multi-professional team and can cover any topic related to kidney disease.